CircuitVerse/CircuitVerse/CONTRIBUTING.md

 ## How to Contribute

-When you are ready to start work on a issue:
+When you are ready to start work on an issue:

 - Let us know by leaving a comment on the issue.
 (Also let us know later if you are no longer working on it.)

-- Once you are assigned the issue (or you have claimed the issue) only then proceed to making the Pull Request.
-This will help avoid multiple PRs pertaining to the same issue.
+- Once you are assigned the issue (or you have claimed the issue) only then proceed to making the Pull Request (PR).
+This will help avoid multiple PR's pertaining to the same issue.

 If you don't see your idea listed, do one of the following: